 The end is nigh for free product listings on Google.
 From February 13th 2013, Google will start migrating existing Merchant Centre feeds to a commercial model, with a completion date sometime in June 2013.
 This will impact a lot of businesses, and will take time and resources to ensure you are ready to rock when the time comes.
-But fear not, HP Group is here to help!
+But fear not, High Position is here to help!

 So, what issues may I encounter with my Google Merchant Centre Feed?

 As this is moving to a completely paid service, Google Shopping as we now know it will be gone forever come June.
 The listings are now managed through AdWords as a Product Listing Ad (PLA).
 So, if you don’t already have one, you will need to set up an AdWords account, and link this to your Merchant Centre as shown below –

 If you sell products with variants, such as apparel, this is where it gets a bit scary…

 Previously, you could have three listings of the same product on your feed, for example: